We have an easy, no-fuss Mashed Potato recipe that works for special occasions or easy dinner nights.

 Easy Mashed Potatoes

 Russet & Yukon Gold Potatoes.
-I love leaving the skin on the potatoes because it gives the potatoes a much better taste, plus the nutrient boost is highly coveted.
+I love leaving the skin on the potatoes because it gives them a much better taste, and the nutrient boost is highly coveted.
 But if you’re not a fan of leaving the skin on, by all means, grab a potato peeler and get to peeling.
-For this recipe, I love using two kinds of potatoes because each potato brings something useful to the table, and when combined, the results make for a pretty freaking good pot of mashed potatoes.
+For this recipe, I love using two kinds of potatoes because each brings something valuable to the table, and together they make for a pretty freaking good pot of mashed potatoes.
 First, let’s grab some russets.
-Russet potatoes don’t contain a lot of water, and when boiled and mashed, the potatoes take on a billowy texture.
-Yukon Gold potatoes are a different story because Yukon Gold potatoes are a bit sweeter and have a smooth, waxy texture.
-However, if you choose to use only russet or Yukon Gold instead of both, no worries because either one makes excellent mashed potatoes, but using both, well, I can’t lie, is very satisfying!
+Russet potatoes don’t contain much water, and when boiled and mashed, they take on a billowy texture.
+Yukon Gold potatoes are a different story: they’re a bit sweeter and have a smooth, waxy texture.
+However, if you choose to use only russet or Yukon Gold instead of both, no worries —either one makes excellent mashed potatoes.
+But using both —well, I can’t lie —is very satisfying!

 Half & Half.
-If you research mashed potato recipe, you’ll find many of these recipes call for both heavy cream and milk, so I decided to use half & half.
+If you research mashed potato recipes, you’ll find many that call for both heavy cream and milk, so I decided to use half-and-half.
 Plus, I don’t have to foot the bill and purchase two ingredients.
-Half and half adds creamiest and respectable mashed potatoes are better when they have a cream texture.
+Half-and-half adds creaminess and respectability to mashed potatoes, making them even better.
 I recommend Land O’ Lakes Half & Half.

 Sour Cream.
 Adding a bit of sour cream adds a bit of tang to the mashed potatoes; it also joins forces with the half & half and butter to create creaminess and adds subtle savory flavor.

 Butter.
 Garlic.
 Fresh Thyme & Freshly Cracked Black Peppercorns.
 Now, we’ve come to the flavor bomb portion of this recipe.
-I prefer melting the butter over low heat, then adding minced garlic and sprigs of fresh thyme.
+I prefer melting the butter over low heat, then adding minced garlic and fresh thyme sprigs.
 Adding this step makes a huge difference because it infuses the butter with lots of garlic flavor.
-The fresh thyme adds a layer of the herbaceousness that brightens up the recipe.
-I also love adding the freshly cracked black peppercorns to the melted butter because it allows the cracked peppercorns to bloom and ensure the peppery taste is pretty consistent throughout the mashed potatoes.
+The fresh thyme adds a layer of herbaceousness, brightening the recipe.
+I also love adding freshly cracked black peppercorns to the melted butter because it lets them bloom and ensures the peppery flavor is pretty consistent throughout the mashed potatoes.

 Sea Salt or Kosher Salt.
 There’s nothing like the zippy-do-da that is adding a measure of quality salt to almost any recipe.
 Salt brings it all together and enhances the flavors of everything you’ve thrown into the pot.
 But when it comes to making mashed potatoes, you live and perish upon the sword of either using too little salt or, even worse, dumping in too much salt.
-But to tell the truth, preferably, it’s better to under salt a recipe rather versus over-salting a dish because once the salts in there, you can’t take it out.
-Here are the salts you’ll find in my kitchen—Mortons Kosher salt.
+But to tell the truth, it’s better to under-salt a recipe than to over-salt a dish, because once the salt’s in there, you can’t take it out.
+Here are the salts you’ll find in my kitchen: Morton’s Kosher salt.
 Diamond Chrystal salt.
 And my favorite, Maldon flaky sea salt.

 Easy Mashed Potatoes